 As a rule, treats or any kind should not account for more than 10% of your dog’s food.

 No matter how healthy a snack may be, too many of them can lead to nutritional imbalances.

 Sure, vitamin C is important, but a dog’s diet should rely on protein of animal origin.

-What other types of guava are safe for dogs?
+So, what other types of guava are safe for dogs?

-White guava looks much like a green apple.
+looks much like a green apple.